WORKSHOP/RESIDENCY PROJECT

 August 6–16, 2026 | BigTown Gallery, Rochester, Vermont

 BigTown Gallery and BigTown Projects are pleased to present the third and final installment of the My Place Photography Workshop, led by photographers Jim Dow and Cassandra Klos.
-This 10-day hybrid workshop begins with online sessions and concludes with an in-person intensive at BigTown Gallery, culminating in a public exhibition of participant work.
+This 10-day hybrid workshop begins with online sessions and concludes with an in-person intensive at BigTown Gallery, culminating in a public exhibition—in the form of a slide presentation—of participant work.

 The program is designed for photographers who are developing an ongoing body of work and want focused guidance on editing, sequencing, writing about, printing, and presenting images as a cohesive project.
 Through group discussions, individual critiques, and hands-on production time, participants will refine their work and prepare it for exhibition.